Part B: Non-Academic Discipline Procedure

 5.1.4. the fact that the University Disciplinary Officer can decide whether there has been a breach of the Regulations and apply a penalty or penalties

 5.1.5. the range of penalties available to the University Disciplinary Officer

 5.1.6. any penalty or penalties that the University Disciplinary Officer proposes to impose in the event that you are found guilty of a breach of the Regulations and do not respond to the summons (which is, in itself, a breach of Regulation 13).

-5.1.7. that instead of deciding whether you have breached the Regulations the University Disciplinary Officer may refer the matter to Senate Student Discipline Committee
+5.1.7. that instead of reaching a decision tehmselves on whether you have breached the Regulations the University Disciplinary Officer, having spoken with you, may refer the matter to the Senate Student Discipline Committee.

 5.2.
-A copy of any written evidence must be enclosed with the summons.
+Coipes of the investigative report and any written or other evidence relied upon in drafting of the report must be enclosed with the summons.